annikaxlune/annikaxlune.github.io/_posts/2022-07-22-HS-Bucket-List.md

-## Before HS Ends...
+## Before HS Ends...Pt.1
-As high school begins in 19 days, I figured I might as well compile everything I want to do in the remaining 4 years until I leave for college.
-More will be added as time goes on.
+As high school begins in 19 days, I figured I might as well compile everything I want to do in the remaining 4 years until I leave for college ~ more on the fun side of high school & different things i want to learn

-Divided into 5 Sections:
-1. Academics
-2. Extracurriculars
-3. Competitions
-4. Social
-5. Other

 #### Academics
 * Grades